 The term ‘get-clusterlog’ is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

 + CategoryInfo : ObjectNotFound: (get-clusterlog:String) , CommandNotFoundException

 If this is the error, then you need to import failover cluster module using “Import-Module FailoverClusters” command.
 Here is the screenshot.
 Since we have a 4 node cluster, we are seeing cluster.log four times.

-Here is the repro of the problem:
+Here is the syntax of the command from Get-Help Get-ClusterLog command.

 Reference: Pinal Dave (http://blog.sqlauthority.com)